 6. Click on “Save” and that’s it.
 Everything is done.

 Why a Sub-Domain?
 I don’t want to create a sub-domain!

-Well the sub-domain thing is optional but I prefer to use it because it keeps URLs clean and is also better for branding.
+Well, the sub-domain thing is optional, but I prefer to use it because it keeps URLs clean and is also better for branding.

-- Skip 3rd and 4th step.
+- Skip the 3rd and 4th steps.

-From now-on, all of your files would be hosted on Dropbox so whenever you change anything in wp-content and wp-includes folder (expect changes in php files), you must also apply the changes to the files hosted on Dropbox.
+From now on, all of your files will be hosted on Dropbox, so whenever you change anything in the wp-content and wp-includes folders (except changes in .php files), you must also apply the changes to the files hosted on Dropbox.

 If you upload any image to your WordPress site, you must also upload the image to Dropbox.